Thameslink: Service evolution

-Franchise owners
+Franchise operators

 As of the early 1990s privatisation of British Rail, Thameslink was franchised to Thameslink, a subsidiary of Govia.

 By late 1998, more than 28,000 passengers were carried at morning peak times.

-From 1 April 2006, the franchise was taken over by First Capital Connect along with some services that had been WAGN's.
+From 1 April 2006, the franchise was taken over by First Capital Connect along with some services that had been operated by WAGN.
 The branding of most trains, stations, and signs was changed to match the name of the new company, but City Thameslink and West Hampstead Thameslink were not renamed as Thameslink referred to the route.
 After criticism of the loss of the apt name for this group of routes, First Capital Connect's publicity began calling this set of services its "Thameslink route" to distinguish it from the former WAGN services.

 On 14 September 2014, Govia Thameslink Railway took over operations from First Capital Connect.